AndrewRBader/CU-Fintech_Project-1/README.md

 The most intriguing relationship is between gold and the stock market.
 During periods when the S&P 500 is in the lower half of its value, there is a positive relationship between the index and gold.
 However, as the S&P 500 approaches its median value, an inflection point occurs and the relationship turns negative as the S&P 500 continues to rise.
 Investors prefer the higher returns of the S&P 500 over the stability of gold during economic expansion, causing this shift in the relationship.

+Now let's examine how individual sectors perform during economic recessions.
+By using three metrics, we have identified the best and worst performers.
+Although all sectors tend to move in a similar fashion during a recession, we have singled out those that should be avoided and those that are considered safe bets.

+Avoid: The oil futures sector was the biggest red flag due to its steepest decline and overall percentage change, with an average 60% drop from peak to trough.
+The second and third riskiest sectors, finance and energy, saw an average decline of 12% lower than oil.
+These three sectors comprised the bottom 25% of performers and had a slower time to recovery compared to others.

+Longest to Recover: The sectors that took the longest to return to pre-recession levels were utilities, tech, and finance, with an average recovery time of over 1000 days.

+Winners: Of all the sectors, only two assets showed positive overall change during a recession - gold and the US dollar.
+The healthcare sector emerged as the least risky and most stable option of the equities, with a negative 30% steepest decline but only a 10.7% decrease overall in each recession.
+Healthcare also had the quickest recovery time amongst its ETF peers, at an average of 564 days.
+Gold and the US dollar were the clear favorites during economic downturns, with gold averaging a 10% growth rate and the US dollar averaging 3.7% growth over the past three recessions.
+These two assets also had the shortest recovery time, averaging around 315 days.

+In conclusion, our analysis of three recessions between 2001 and 2020 reveals that there are consistent relationships between certain metrics during economic downturns.
+The 10-Year Treasury Yield and the S&P 500 tend to move in tandem, the CBOE Volatility Index and the S&P 500 have a strong inverse relationship, and gold and the S&P 500 have an inflection point relationship that changes as the S&P 500 approaches its median value.
+Our examination of the different equity sectors revealed that the oil futures sector is the riskiest and the healthcare sector is the least risky.
+Gold and the US dollar emerged as the clear favorites during recessions with the quickest recovery times and positive overall change.
+Investors can use these findings to make informed investment decisions during economic downturns.

 ## 4. Project Operations <a name="Operations"></a>